8 Ways Beer Is Actually Good for You

 Beer may protect against rheumatoid arthritis

 Alcohol, including beer, has anti-inflammatory properties, which is likely why it is linked with such positive implications for heart health, as well as other diseases triggered by inflammation.
 A study published in Arthritis & Rheumatology, which included 1.9 million participants from the Nurses’ Health Study (NHS), found that women who drank two to four times per week had a 31 percent decreased risk of rheumatoid arthritis compared to their fellow teetotalers.
+Use these tricks to open a beer without a bottle opener if you’re ever in a pinch.

 Beer is an antimicrobial for your mouth